ahmedkandel/nova-checklist/README.md

 Checklist::make('Tasks')
-    ->placeholder('Add another task')   // Defaults to "Add item" ->withPlaceholderCount()            // Not active by default
+    ->placeholder('Add another task')   // Defaults to "Add item" ->placeholderCounter()              // Not active by default
-    ->logUsers()                        // Not active by default, accepts user-model column.
+    ->storeUserName()                   // Not active by default, accepts user-model column.
 Uses "name" when column isn't provided.
-    ->showTimestamps()                  // Not active by default
+    ->showDetails()                     // Not active by default
     ->showItemStatusOnIndex()           // Not active by default
     ->showCompletionOnIndex(),          // Not active by default
 ```